norahvii/obsidian/philosophy/Beyond the Turn/Perfect Library.md

 Unfortunately, no master of logistics or planning could evenly distribute the world's knowledge to everyone, because for their very existence humans use [[The Cave of Writing]] to leverage influential power over their neighbors.

 In the future, our libraries could become a new body in what I'll call the [[Spaceship State]] machine.
+What's perplexing about "pefect library" as a concept, is in theory no collection of knowledge would do away with the problem of obedience.
+Humans do things for humans, which always creates a subordinate relationship, which always creates a new inequality.
+Thus, the more sophisticated mankind's technical achievement, the greater and more widespread the inequality.

+Indeed, even when the opportunity presents itself for mankind to have free and equal access to all the world's knowledge (Google's Free Library Project for example), the opportunity is not taken.
+Humans were not allowed to take a step into that "Brave New World" - and a perfectly Utopian technology is wasted completely because it's good for the economy.
+If, to Husserl, counting is mere technique, it follows also that economic science is merely a process of tracking inequality.
+The better world is, no doubt, the world that unleashes the  "Free Library" anyway, but it's not really brave enough to do the right thing.